pi-web-agent

 - If you want to understand the tool behavior first, go to Tools.

-- If you want to change transcript output and config, go to Presentation and settings.
+- If you want to change transcript output or backend config, go to Presentation and settings.

 - If you want to work on the repo, go to Development.